MaSaLo13/e-comm/README.md

 - open server.js in terminal, then type " node seeds/index.js " in order to populate database
 - Now that database is populated, run your server in terminal (node server.js)
 - Open Insomnia in order to GET, POST, PUT, DELETE: Categories, Tags and Products.
+- Make sure that text is in JSON
     - CATEGORIES
         - GET ALL: http://localhost:3001/api/categories
         - GET BY ID: http://localhost:3001/api/categories/1 (input any id between 1-5)